 All AFAs must comply with the requirements of the Financial Advisers Act 2008.
 This includes disclosure obligations which are set out in regulations.

-See here for all licensing and registration information.
+See here for all authorisation, renewal and registration information.

 The FMA publishes this information for public use.
 The information is provided to us from external sources and the FMA does not guarantee the accuracy of the information.
 The obligation for updating AFA details on the Financial Service Providers Register (FSPR) is the responsibility of the AFA, not the FMA.

 To find details on AFAs please visit the FSPR website and using the advanced search option complete as follows:

 As an AFA you must comply with a number of obligations when providing financial adviser services.
 It's important you understand your scope of obligations.

 The Code applies to all AFAs.

 Putting investor interests first is at the heart of raising the standards of how financial advice is conducted.